 Read More: IJO – School, Community, And Home Relations

 Field trips that support curriculum goals shall be encouraged and shall be planned carefully as an integral part of instructional units.
 Trips organized by school officials will be considered as school activities and all of the regular school rules and regulations shall be in effect.
 Annual budgetary provisions may limit the extent of field trips.

 The District recognizes the valuable contribution made by volunteer assistance of parents and other citizens.
 The Superintendent is responsible for developing and implementing procedures for the selection and utilization of volunteers, as required by state regulation.
 School district employees who desire the assistance of a volunteer should request a volunteer through proper administrative channels.

 Designated volunteers will be required to undergo a background investigation and a criminal records check.

 Read More: IJOC – Volunteers

-Read More: IK – Earning Of Credit
+Read More: IK – Earning of High School Credit

 The Superintendent and the building Principals will develop a grading system appropriate for the grade levels of the respective schools.
 The grading system will be approved by the Board and published in the Parent-Student Handbook.
 All grading